Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 Speaking of the third act, I really liked the end.
 It's over the top and I really liked it.
 It did have a few sour notes and cliches are found here, but overall I liked it.

-For the most part the story was fine, but plot wise, the film struggled moving.
-Half way through it kind of felt stuck in one place.
+For the most part, the story was fine, but plot wise, the film struggled moving.
+Halfway through it kind of felt stuck in one place.
 The film was pretty short, but it felt a lot longer because the middle was a little sluggish.

 Overall, I really enjoyed the film.
 It's very flawed, but overall I thought it was a really fun film.

-With that being said, I don't know if die hard fans will like it.
+With that being said, I don't know if die-hard fans will like it.
 It makes changes, and I'm pretty sure some fans will hate them.
 I really liked the film, but my mother who loves horror did not like it whatsoever.
-One of the main reason why she didn't like it was because it wasn't very scary and the truly tense moments were far and few in between.
+One of the main reasons why she didn't like it was because it wasn't very scary and the truly tense moments were far and few in between.
 The film also relied heavily on comedy.
 I personally liked it, but it's definitely not for everyone.

-The film feels more like a light hearted comedy that turns into a slasher-drama film.
+The film feels more like a light-hearted comedy that turns into a slasher-drama film.
 It's a funny film that you can laugh at.
 It then turns more into a slasher film, and although that doesn't necessarily work, the film becomes a lot more effective.